 The case for Davis Mills’ dynasty value is an interesting one.
 Unless you stayed up for #PAC12AfterDark or lived on the West Coast, odds are you haven’t seen much of the 6’4″, 225-pound, pro-style QB come on your TV.
 A truncated Pac-12 season did not help either.
 Those who make their rankings with box score analysis likely don’t know who Davis Mills is right now, but they should.

 Now, don’t get me wrong.
 I am by no means saying that Davis Mills should carry the dynasty value of a Trevor Lawrence or the rest of the top four QBs.
 What I will say is that he should be in the next group up for consideration.
-I might go as far as to say he could be the QB6, and it sounds like the NFL agrees.
-You could see Davis Mills go later in the third round of the NFL Draft or early in Day 3.
+For my money, it is a competition between him and Kellan Mond (Minnesota Vikings) for the QB6-7 position.

 Davis Mills’ collegiate career never lived up to expectations

 A high school recruit in 2017, Mills was ranked as high as it gets for the position.
 According to 247 Sports, Mills was the No. 15 ranked prospect in the class, and additionally, both the No. 1 pro-style and overall QB.
 This placed him ahead of Tua Tagovailoa, Jake Fromm, Tate Martell, and Kellen Mond.

 From Norcross, Georgia, Mills was an ultra-productive high school QB.
 He led his team to three regional titles and two state championship games.
 During his career, he passed for 6,290 yards and 66 touchdowns.
 He was selected to the 2017 U.S. Army All-American Bowl but was unable to play due to an injury.
 Mills had offers from virtually every major college program but chose to play at Stanford under David Shaw.